dami-gupta-git/onco_mind_v0/docs/WHY_ONCOMIND.md

 **We don't compete on annotation.** The databases do that well.
 We compete on:
 - Intelligence (synthesis, not just aggregation)
-- Trust (gaps, conflicts, attribution)
+- Trust (gaps, conflicts, attribution, basis explanations)
 - Format (LLM-native context, not reports)
+- Research focus (testable hypotheses with evidence basis tags)

 ---